How Well Do Latent World Models Understand Partially Observable Safety Constraints?: How Can We Quantify Constraint Observability in Latent Spaces?

-\para{Experimental Setup} In our safety setting, it is efficient to generate empirical estimates of $H(Y)$ and $H(P , Q)$ since the safety label $Y$ is a binary random variable.
-For any latent world model, we freeze the pre-trained Convolutional Neural Network (CNN) encoders and train a linear probe \cite{alain2016understanding} on top of these embeddings.
-We take separate datasets, unseen by the world models, and divide trajectories into a train/calibration/test dataset.
-For the \textit{Thermal Unicycle} simulation, we are able to generate an entirely new dataset of N = 4,000 trajectories following the same sampling scheme used to generate the world model training dataset, and split it into 3,200/400/400 trajectories for training/calibration/evaluation.
-For our hardware \textit{Wax Melting} task, we have N = 40 held-out trajectories, collected in the same manner as the world model training trajectories, and divide the data into 32/4/4 trajectories for training/calibration/evaluation of mutual information.
-The linear probe is trained to output the logits of a binary random variable via binary cross-entropy loss, and \change{its logits are calibrated} using temperature scaling \cite{guo2017calibration} on the calibration data split.
-We estimate the cross entropy between the empirical data distribution, $\hat{P}(Y|X)$, and the predictor, $Q(Y|X)$, to obtain $H(\hat{P}, Q)$, and estimate $H(Y)$ directly from the empirical distribution of the labels, $\hat{P}(Y)$.
-This allows us to estimate a lower bound on how much the uncertainty over the safety label is reduced by an observation.
+In our safety setting, it is efficient to generate empirical estimates of $H(Y)$ and $H(P , Q)$ since the safety label $Y$ is a binary random variable.
+For any latent world model, we take the encoder of the world model that maps $\obsSpace \rightarrow \latentSpace$ and train a linear probe \cite{alain2016understanding} on top of the resulting embeddings.
+The linear probe is trained to output the logits of a binary random variable via binary cross-entropy loss, and its logits are calibrated using temperature scaling \cite{guo2017calibration} on the calibration dataset.
+We estimate the cross entropy between the empirical data distribution, $\hat{P}(Y|X)$, and the predictor, $Q(Y|X)$, to obtain $H(\hat{P}, Q)$, and estimate $H(Y)$ directly from the dataset distribution , $\hat{P}(Y)$.
+This estimates a lower bound on how much the uncertainty over the safety label is reduced by an observation.

+\para{Experimental Setup} To obtain our estimate of mutual information, we use trajectories unseen by the world model encoders to train, calibrate, and evaluate the linear probe.
+We use N=40 trajectories for \wax and N=650 trajectories for \rice, and divide each dataset into an 80/10/10 split for training, calibration, and evaluation, respectively.